Lladruc37/ParticleSystem/docs/README.md

 - Physics: Of course, I have done a vortex but you can do so many things with this it's mindblowing.
 Parabolic movement, various types of turbulences and much much more!
 - Collisions: You could easily add collisions to every particle so they collide with eachother to create better and more interesting effects.
 - Half texture: I even started implementing that.
 So you can move the center of the particles for when in varies in size you don't have to worry of seeing bad results.

+# Presentation
+I have uploaded the presentation as a pdf but I would recomend you to watch it through this link (as you will be able to see the gif and videos): https://docs.google.com/presentation/d/14kO9I-AsZtHQ92iOQrePFH6TULYpl-BDQAuydFAJnKw/edit?usp=sharing

 # Documentation
 Links I used either to learn of the topic or I found useful while making this project: